 You can become a certified pediatric nurse in five steps following this outline.
 Each stage will cover the most significant milestones in your future career, starting with earning your degree.

 Nursing school is your first stop on the road to pediatric nursing.
 After that, you'll need a bachelor's degree in most settings to qualify for care in pediatric wards or a pediatric clinic.

-A Bachelor’s of nursing degree gives you the greatest level of training and prepares you to step into additional roles in the future.
-However, while you can earn your RN with an associate’s degree in nursing, it can limit your career growth.
+A Bachelor of Science in Nursing gives you the greatest level of training and prepares you to step into additional roles in the future.
+However, while you can earn your RN with an associate's degree in nursing, it can limit your career growth.

 If you want to become a nurse manager, educator, or nurse practitioner, a bachelor’s degree is your best option.
 Many employers also require at least a BSN to work in their organization.

-Although you may be able to get hired with an ASN, holding a bachelor’s makes you a more valuable job candidate and increases your job opportunity.
+Although you may be able to get hired with an ASN, holding a bachelor's makes you a more valuable job candidate and increases your job opportunities.

 Moreover, the BSN program covers topics omitted from the ASN program.
 These include:

 While both ASN and BSN degrees can make you a great nurse, the latter gives you a stronger foothold for future development.
 You'll also be able to more readily step into leadership roles, which can lead to a higher salary.

 The NCLEX-RN is the licensing exam for nurses in the United States and Canada.
 It’s administered by the National Council of State Boards of Nursing (NCSBN) and tests aspiring nurses' competency in several core areas.